adam-sowden/Audit_Lab3/README.md

 SYNOPSIS:
-ping_sweep.sh is a ping sweeping tool written in bash and requires no external tools/dependencies other than the use of the ping tool on linux.
-The tool will go through the range of IPs that it's given and then output if they are up or not.
+host2ip.ps1 is a python script built to enumerate the ips from a list of provided hostnames

-SAMPLE USAGE:
+ping-sweep.sh is a bash script built to enumerate hosts in a provided network range

-./ping_sweep.sh -ip 192.168.0.0/24
+osClass.py is a python script built to check the OS of a list of provided ips

-This will scan the entire 192.168.0.0 network and then list wich devices respond to a ping in the IP range.
+pScan.sh is a bash script built to scan ports on a range of ips

-./service-versions.py 192.168.0.0
+service-versions.py is a python script that will scan all of the ports of the provided ip and return the service banner of any open ports

-This will attempt to connect to all ports on the specified host and return the service banners of any open ports
+The usage documentation is provided in a separate README.md for each of the scripts.

 INSTALLATION:
 Download and unzip or clone the script from https://github.com/adam-sowden/Audit_Lab3.git